EkoGuandor229/MLTestat/README.md

 OilTmp1Act_1stPCscore         2.144593e-22
 dtype: float64
 ```
+As one can see, the first number, which is the R-squared value for the model, increases with each addition of
+a predictor.
+Also, the p-value never crosses the 0.005 line which would show a bad iteration step.

 ## 4. Let the tests roll in
-Now its time to evaluate the system with the test-data.
-Code:
+Now its time to evaluate the chosen model with the test-data.
+Reminder:

+Formula = "mass ~ Inj1PrsAct_meanOfInjPhase" \
+              "+ Inj1PosVolAct_Var" \
+              "+ ClpFceAct_1stPCscore" \
+              "+ Inj1HtgEd3Act_1stPCscore" \
+              "+ OilTmp1Act_1stPCscore"

+The mean square error is calculated as shown in the following lines of code.
 ```
 # Training data Mean Squared Errors
     model = sm.ols(formula, training_data).fit()